top of page

 Microcontrollers with mid-sized touch-screen displays

-For those two attempts, it was the sunlight readable low-power displays that were the focus but their limitations proved too great.
+For the first two attempts, it was the sunlight/blizzard/whiteout readable low-power displays that were the focus but their limitations proved too great.
 Also the microcontrollers I chose to use, again low-power devices, proved hard to work with because of memory limitations.

-In past 4 years, the quality and utility and functionality of the Garmin Fenix series watches (of which I have the 5x and the 7x) have improved to overcome many of the irritations that prompted me to want to roll-my-own in the first place, but small screen size and hence lack of map detail is kind of inherent in their design so I decided to see what I could do if I let up a little on the low-power requirements and went for bigger and better mcu and lcd plus threw in the requirement for a touch screen.
+In past 4 years, the quality and utility and functionality of the Garmin Fenix series watches (of which I have the 5x and the 7x) have improved to overcome many of the irritations that prompted me to want to roll-my-own in the first place, but small screen size and hence lack of map detail is kind of inherent in their design, plus I couldn't do a lot to affect their mapping.
+So I decided to see what I could do if I let up a little on the low-power requirements and went for bigger and better mcu and lcd plus threw in the requirement for a touch screen.
 I realise that this is taking me dangerously close to the point where a smartphone with a navigational app would do a better job than any hardware I could come up with, but still, the ability to be able to freely program it without all the Android OS getting in the way is still attractive.
 Plus I find that the nav apps on my Pixel 5, although good in many ways, have the very annoying feature of leaving important things off the map until you zoom in on them, sometimes needing to zoom in a LONG way before they pop up.
 In other words, you need to know where a hut is so that you can zoom in on it before you can see it on the map.
 Duh?

 Get a better app, you say, like Alltrails, that does show the huts at all zoom levels.
 Uhuh, have you found one?
 Alltrails isn't much better than Google maps in this respect.
 Neither is Garmin Explore or Garmin Earthmate.
 It's like they don't want to put huts on their maps in case they disappear, leaving hikers in a precarious position.
 Fair enough, the huts do burn down occasionally.